 CISC architecture straightly employs the HLL statements in hardware/firmware.
 Unified cache is used in traditional CISC architecture which contains both data and instructions and uses the common path.

 - In RISC the instruction set size is small while in CISC the instruction set size is large.

 - RISC uses fixed format (32 bits) and mostly register-based instructions whereas CISC uses variable format ranges from 16-64 bits per instruction.

 - RISC uses a single clock and limited addressing mode (i.e., 3-5).
 On the other hand, CISC uses multi-clock 12 to 24 addressing modes.

 - The number of general purpose registers that RISC uses ranges from 32-192.
-In contrary, CISC architecture uses 8-24 GPR’s.
+On the contrary, CISC architecture uses 8-24 GPR’s.

 - Register-to-register memory mechanism is used in RISC with independent LOAD and STORE instructions.
 In contrast, CISC uses memory to memory mechanism for performing operations, furthermore, incorporated LOAD and STORE instructions.

 - RISC has split data and instruction cache design.
-As against, CISC has Unified cache for instructions and data, recent designs also use split caches.
+As against, CISC uses unified cache for data and instructions, although latest designs also use split caches.